 I’ve gotta hand it to you guys — when there’s a house you want me to feature, you’re persistent about it!
-I got so many requests to see Reese Witherspoon’s house from the movie “Home Again” that I’m coming back from my month-long blog break with photos of it for you (did you miss me?). 🙂
+I got so many requests to see Reese Witherspoon’s house from the movie “Home Again,” I lost count.

-At the beginning of the movie is a flashback to the 70s, indicated by the sepia tones and peacock chairs (below):
+At the beginning of the movie is a flashback to the 70s, indicated by the sepia tones and peacock chairs.

 The Entry Hall:

 The movie’s about Alice (Witherspoon), who recently left her husband and moved into her late father’s home with her girls.

 On her 40th birthday, she meets three aspiring filmmakers who need a place to stay.
 With a little arm-twisting (and plot twisting), she agrees to let them live in her guest house.